-WHEREAS, the Board has reviewed the Policy and approves the changes to the Policy as recommended by Staff.
+WHEREAS, the Board has reviewed the Policy and approves the changes to the Policy as recommended by Staff finding that the amendments are due proper.

 NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the adoption of the Policy, approves the annual report to the Board, and approves updates to the Policy, as recommended herein.